JohnC7777/4760-P1/README.md

 3: "Experiment with different values for the number of processes up to a maximum of 100 processes.
 Observe the fraction that are adopted by init."
+---There were approximately 23 orphans adopted by INIT in this test

 4: